phaldaros/arm5e/FAQ.md

 ### I cannot select the ability I want to progress into.

 A character must possess an ability in order to progress into it.
-Add the ability from a compendium with a score of 0.
+Add the ability from a compendium with a score of 0 or drag and drop them on the diary sheet's abilities tab (the latter doesn't work with training and teaching)

 ### Rolls

+### How do I know where the roll total comes from?

+There is a unfoldable section if you click "details" in the chat message

 ### How do I use confidence points?